sourcegraph/scip-java/docs/getting-started.md

 ### Maven

 The `lsif-java index` build should be able to automatically index most Maven projects.
+Your Maven build must contain a `pom.xml` file in the same directory where `lsif-java index` gets invoked.

-However, the following Maven integrations are not yet supported:
+The following Maven integrations are not yet supported:

 | Integration         | Supported | Tracking issue                                                                   |
 | ------------------- | --------- | -------------------------------------------------------------------------------- |